worldstar/MedSAM2-Labelme/README.md

 MPLBACKEND='agg' pytest -vsx tests/
 ```

-## How to setup MedSAM2 semi-automatic
+## Setup MedSAM2 semi-automatic

 Move the files inside MedSAM2-click to anaconda3\envs\labelme\Lib\site-packages\labelme, and replace the old app.py with the new app.py .

-You can download MedSAM2_pretrain checkpoint from checkpoints folder:
+You can download MedSAM2_pretrain checkpoint from checkpoints folder`MedSAM2-click/checkpoints`:
 ```bash
 bash download_ckpts.sh
 ```